-EURO 6, DIESEL ENGINES AND SELECTIVE CATALYTIC REDUCTION: WHAT YOU NEED TO KNOW
+EURO 6, DIESEL ENGINES AND SELECTIVE CATALYTIC REDUCTION: WHAT IS DEF, HOW TO REFILL AND FAQs

 We explain what Euro 6 emissions legislation means for our cars, our drivers and the environment.

 NOTE: When the DEF level becomes low, a notification message displays in the message centre.
 Refill the DEF tank at the earliest opportunity.
 A Jaguar Retailer/Authorised Repairer can be contacted to arrange a full DEF refill.
 If required, DEF can be topped up using non-drip refill bottles available from a Jaguar Retailer/Authorised Repairer.
 An average consumption of DEF is 800km (500 miles) /1 litre.
 However, consumption can vary greatly depending on your driving style, the weather and the condition of the road.

 The consumption of DEF can vary greatly.
 An average consumption rate can be 800 km (500 miles) / 1 Litre, but this consumption rate can be more than doubled, depending on the driving style, road and weather conditions.